 Natural nursing can help you pick up on cues you might miss if you rely too much on formula.
 You might not figure out when the little one is all done if you’re not there to experience the tiny nibbles yourself.
 This can help feeding when it’s time to transition away from breastfeeding.

 Besides the health benefits afforded by natural breastfeeding, it’s a great financial choice as well.
 You’ll learn to allocate funds better, but you won’t have to worry as much about the cost of formula, which can cost thousands every year you use it.

 If you’re an environmentalist, breastfeeding might even be helping the planet.
 Because cattle contribute to climate change by belching and farting methane–a powerful greenhouse gas–into the atmosphere, breastfeeding might reduce the need for more cattle production since the alternative uses this resource to produce formula.

-Depending on where you choose to nurse your child, it may be a civil right violation if someone tries to prevent you from doing so.
+Depending on where you choose to nurse your child, it may be a civil right violation if someone tries to prevent you from doing so and you will need to contact a criminal defense lawyer.
 No matter where you choose to breastfeed, you’re protected.
 All states have laws securing this right, and none require that you cover yourself or find a more private area to nurse your child.
 If anyone tries to get in the way of you while you feed your child, you should not tolerate it–especially because there are so many benefits of doing things the natural way!